 Of course there is a difference depending on what % ground beef you purchase.
 Honestly I prefer 80/20 over 90/10 because the fat does give it great flavor.
 I just don’t like it bathing in it while it cooks.

 The hamburger we use now, and for the past year, came from a local organic cow.
-Yes, we have a huge freezer packed with it so it is quite lean but if it is store bought this is what I prefer.
+Yes, we have a huge freezer packed with it so it is quite lean, you can buy meat in bulk here too!

 - Give them a bit of space in a single layer in your air fryer basket, close the drawer or crisp lid and let them sizzle away until lightly browned.
 It is so quick and easy with such a fast cook time.

 In under 30 minutes you can have this and a side of air fryer cauliflower and butter noodles!

-Looking for other great air fryer and Ninja Foodi recipes?
+Looking for other easy recipes for your air fryer and Ninja Foodi:

 - Our air fryer fried shrimp and empanadas in air fryer are the bomb!!!

 - Here are the best air fryer zucchini chips, seriously.